Kingdom of Aragon

 In 1479, upon John II of Aragon's death, the crowns of Aragon and Castile were united to form the nucleus of modern Spain.
 The Aragonese lands retained autonomous parliamentary and administrative institutions, such as the Corts.
 The arrangement remained until the Nueva Planta decrees, promulgated between 1707 and 1715 by Philip V of Spain in the aftermath of the War of the Spanish Succession, centralised power in Spain.
+However, the title "King of Aragon" would continue to be used by the centralised Spanish crown.

 History

 Independent kingdom

 Aragon was originally a Carolingian feudal county around the city of Jaca, which in the first half of the 9th century became a vassal state of the kingdom of Pamplona (later Navarre), its own dynasty of counts ending without a male heir in 922.
 The name Aragón is the same as that of the river Aragón, which flows by Jaca.
 It might derive from the Basque Aragona/Haragona meaning "good upper valley" (haran+goi+ona, where haran = "valley", goi = "upper, high", and ona = good).
 Alternatively, the name may be derived from the earlier Roman province of Hispania Tarraconensis.

 On the death of Sancho III of Navarre in 1035, the Kingdom of Navarre was divided into three parts: (1) Pamplona and its hinterland along with western and coastal Basque districts, (2) Castile, and (3) Sobrarbe, Ribagorza and Aragon.
 Sancho's son Gonzalo inherited Sobrarbe and Ribargorza.
 His illegitimate son Ramiro received Aragon.
 Gonzalo was killed soon after and all the land he owned went to his brother Ramiro, thus becoming the first de facto king of Aragon, although he never used that title.

 By defeating his brother, García Sánchez III of Navarre, Ramiro achieved independence for Aragon.
 His son Sancho Ramírez, who also inherited the kingdom of Navarre, was the first to call himself "King of the Aragonese and Pamplonese".
 As the Aragonese domains expanded to the south, conquering land from Al Andalus, the capital city moved from Jaca to Huesca (1096), and later to Zaragoza (1118).
-After Alfonso the Battler died childless in 1135, different rulers were chosen for Navarre and Aragon, and the two kingdoms ceased to have the same ruler.
+After Alfonso the Battler died childless in 1134, different rulers were chosen for Navarre and Aragon, and the two kingdoms ceased to have the same ruler.
 By 1285 the southernmost areas of what is now Aragon had been taken from the Moors.